kingdom-building-ministries/kbm-static-site/blog/_posts/2014-02-04-lord-have-mercy.md

 "poster-image": "https://www.dropbox.com/s/i5bhp753k7votnl/the-mercy-prayer3d-e1360703932263.jpg"
 ---

 When grave circumstances, suffering, temptation, intercession, overwhelming compassion, and despair seem to leave you without words, a few still remain: “Lord, have mercy.”

 “But that’s not enough,” you might think.
 Yes, it is.
 God has displayed over and over that prayers for mercy are the most answered prayers throughout the Bible.
 If you’ve ever wondered whether God hears the cry of your heart, may you be assured He does.
-KBM itinerant, [Pastor Robert Gelinas](<a href="http://www.kbm.org/speakers/robert-gelinas/" target="_blank">Link to new page</a>), recently published a book entitled The Mercy Prayer, in which God’s merciful character is powerfully put on display.
+KBM itinerant, <a href="http://www.kbm.org/speakers/robert-gelinas/" target="_blank">Pastor Robert Gelinas</a>, recently published a book entitled The Mercy Prayer, in which God’s merciful character is powerfully put on display.
 His writing inspired the remainder of this post, and we would highly recommend reading through the book on your own (see below for more information).

 **What is mercy?**